-- Stress There is some evidence that when you try to avoid thinking about something, you actually create mental stress that causes you to feel more negative, and negative thoughts, feelings, and emotions can cause your brain to remember other thoughts that make you feel negative - such as the original thought that you tried to suppress in the first place.
+- Stress There is some evidence that when you try to avoid thinking about something, you actually create mental stress that causes you to feel more negative.
+Those negative thoughts, feelings, and emotions can cause your brain to remember other thoughts that make you feel negative - such as the original thought that you tried to suppress in the first place.

-The group that was told not to think about the rabbit clicked the button more, probably because when they were not thinking about the rabbit their brain said "hey, don't forget not to think about the rabbit" which, in turn, caused them to think about it.
-Those that were allowed to think about it all they want didn't need that reminder, since it simply didn't matter.
+The group that was told not to think about the rabbit clicked the button more, probably because when they were not thinking about the rabbit their brain said: "hey, don't forget you are not supposed to think about the rabbit" which, in turn, caused them to think about it.
+Those that were allowed to think about it all they want didn't need that reminder since it simply didn't matter.